Trusted Family Law Advocacy In Florida

 Attorney Brian Norback helps divorcing couples and their children throughout communities in the Panhandle region.

 Any divorce is difficult, but when a husband or wife is on active military duty, there are special circumstances in place and special considerations that must be made.
-A divorce, separation or annulment often ends a civilian spouse’s access to certain military benefits, but may allow her or him to retain others.
-The experienced lawyers at Norback Law, LLC represent service members and military spouses in divorce proceedings.
+A divorce, separation or annulment often ends a civilian spouse’s access to certain military benefits, but may allow them to retain others.
+The experienced lawyers at Norback Law, LLC, represent service members and military spouses in divorce proceedings.
 Our attorneys understand military procedure and lifestyle, as well as the federal and Florida laws applicable to military divorce.
-We represent clients in Florida to guide them through the divorce process and protect their rights.
+We represent clients throughout Florida to guide them through the divorce process and protect their rights.